-Basements can have unique challenges and requirements that relate to the type of Flooring you can choose.
-Unfinished Basement floors are usually made from concrete slabs, which can be porous, cold and often not very level.
-Many homeowners are using their Basements as extensions of living space for everything from a Rec Room or Office to a Guest Room or Workshop, and there are many types of Flooring that are ideal for Basement applications depending how you’re going to use the room.
-Since your Basement is below grade, you will also want to consider the potential for moisture, humidity and condensation exposure.
-The key elements required for selecting a product for your Basement are personal style, budget and how the room will be used.
+Basement flooring presents a unique challenge with specific requirements that can change depending on how your basement is used, the type of conditions found in your home and basement, and also more typical factors such as style and budget.
+Unfinished basement floors are usually made from concrete slabs, which can be porous, cold, and often not very level.
+Many homeowners use basements as extensions of existing living spaces, for everything from a living room, an office, or a guest room, and there are many types of floors that work well in basements.
+It all depends on how you’re going to use the room.
+Since basements are below grade, there is always potential for moisture, humidity, and condensation exposure.
+The key elements required for selecting a flooring product for your basement are personal style, budget, and how the room will be used.

-Your Sales Representative can help you choose the right Flooring.
-During your FREE In-Home Estimate, your Representative will explain choices to fit your home, budget and lifestyle.
+An Empire Today Sales Representative can help you choose the right basement flooring.
+During your FREE In-Home Estimate, it’s never been easier to select floors to fit your home, budget and lifestyle.